UAE: Can passengers claim stolen, lost belongings during flights?

 They explain who are at risk of heat-related illness, advise precaution

 Question: I flew from Dubai to South Asia with a local carrier last month.
 As usual, I ensured that all my bags were properly sealed before boarding.
 When I reached home, however, I noticed that a few of my belongings, such as shoes and shirts worth more than Dh1,000, were missing.
-Can I claim my stolen, lost items?
+Can I claim my stolen or lost items?
 If so, who is responsible for the loss?
-Is it the airline or the airports responsible for the loss?
-I appreciate your guidance about my rights.
+Is it the airline or the airports?
+Your guidance about my rights is appreciated.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.